 At its basis, pathologic fibrosis consists of excessive and uncontrolled scar tissue formation.
 Although driven by varied insults in different diseases, it occurs through shared fibrogenic processes that lead to accumulation of fibroblasts and myofibroblasts and dysregulated deposition of extracellular matrix.
 Pathologic fibrosis ultimately leads to destruction of normal tissue architecture, organ dysfunction, and, in many cases, organ failure and death.

-Non-alcoholic steatohepatitis (NASH) and idiopathic pulmonary fibrosis (IPF), both of which are serious fibrotic diseases with high unmet medical needs, are the indications for Indalo’s initial clinical studies.
+Idiopathic pulmonary fibrosis (IPF) and non-alcoholic steatohepatitis (NASH), both of which are serious fibrotic diseases with high unmet medical needs, are the indications for Indalo’s initial clinical studies.

 IPF is an irreversible, relentlessly progressive, and ultimately fatal disease characterized by loss of lung function and impaired gas exchange due to fibrosis.